 Is the Microchip Found in My Passport Secure?

-If someone does gain access to your passport and scans your microchip, they will not be able to access other sensitive information about you such as your FBI file or tax returns.
+The microchip in your passport is very secure.
+Passports have multiple layers of security, which makes it very difficult for people to steal the information embedded in it.
+If for some reason someone does gain access to your passport and scans your microchip, they will not be able to access other sensitive information about you such as your FBI file or tax returns.
 This type of information is not stored on your passport’s microchip.

-Where Else Are RFID Chips and Microchips Used?
+Where Else Are RFID Chips Used?

 Since 2008, Swift Passport and Visa Services has been the go-to choice for busy travelers needing expedited passports and visas.
 Swift has some of the highest customer ratings and reviews in the industry, and with a network of partnerships nationwide, Swift Passport Services can reach clients in all 50 states.
 Swift is authorized by the US Department of State and has access to all foreign consulates nationwide in six major cities.